build-security/OPA-AspDotNetCore-Middleware/README.md

     AddMvcOptions(options => { options.Filters.Add(typeof(OpaAuthorizationMiddleware)); });
 ```

-if you use some DI framework like Autofac you might need to add this as well
+If you use some DI framework you'll have to register the types to their matching interfaces.
+for example with Autofac:
 ```
+        public void ConfigureContainer(ContainerBuilder builder)
+        {
+            ...
+            ...
             builder.RegisterType<HttpClient>().As<HttpClient>();
+            builder.RegisterType<OpaService>().As<IOpaService>();
+            builder.RegisterType<OpaDecideBasic>().As<IOpaDecide>();
+        }
 ```
+It's also possible to implement your own version of the interfaces and register them to change the middleware's behaviour.

-and the configuration part in your appsettings.json
+The configuration part in your appsettings.json
 ```
   "OPAAuthorizationMiddleware": {
     "BaseAddress": "http://localhost:8181/v1/data/",